 - E. Allowed projections into setbacks.
-Attached architectural features and certain detached structures may project into or be placed within a required setback in compliance with the following requirements. - 1.
-Architectural features.
-Architectural features attached to the primary structure may extend beyond the wall of the structure and into the front, side and rear yard setbacks, in compliance with Table 3-1 (Allowed Projections into Setbacks).
+Attached architectural features and certain detached structures may project into or be placed within a required setback in compliance with the following requirements. - Architectural features.
+Architectural features attached to a building may extend beyond the wall of the structure and into the front, side and rear yard setbacks, in compliance with Table 3-1 (Allowed Projections into Setbacks).
 See also Figure 3-10 (Examples of Allowed Projections into Required Setbacks).